-This decentralized computing presents fascinating benefits when compared to centralized cloud computing as it allows for:
+This decentralized computing presents fascinating benefits when compared to centralized cloud computing as it allows for the following:

 - Higher reliability, as data avoids interrupted communication if the link is down while traversing to a central cloud.